shershah1024/shershah1024/README.md

 I build practical products.
 My 'can-use-AI-for-this' radar is always on, and I am really quick to build something that I can personally use.

+Specialist in building voice AI agents and WhatsApp AI agents.

 2 time AI hackathon winner.
 Check out the winning projects here

 https://builder-club.beehiiv.com/p/hackathon-spotlight-luna-ai